2021 Policy #7315

 - Disconnect or alter cables;

-- Intentionally waste limited resources (paper, ink cartridges, storage space, etc.);
+- Intentionally waste limited resources (paper, ink and toner, storage space, etc.);

 - Access the Network to play non-educational games or for other non-academic activities;